Kavit900/algorithm-concepts/system-design/book-get-better-at-system-design-notes/introduction-to-system-design.md

 - The server room shall be accessible by authorized employees 24 hours per day.
 - The background colour for all screens shall be #fff4b6.
 - System programming shall not use deprecated code.

+###What are best practices for functional and non-functional requirements?

+Regardless of the form they take, the key to effective functional and non-functional requirements is that they are clear and as easy to understand as possible.
+Each audience is different, but in all cases the closer the requirements are to being in natural language, the better.
+And when it comes to language, the use of active voice is preferred over passive voice.
+Active voice usually results in clearer and shorter requirements by ensuring there is an “actor” in each requirement statement.

+When writing requirements, make sure they are complete and accurate and avoid vagueness.
+At the same time, avoid including extraneous information that may confuse people.
+Use “must” instead of “should” as you write the requirements document.
+Be consistent in the use of terminology and units, and be consistent in the format and language used.

+As you seek to make the requirements clear, translate stakeholder and user input into discrete requirements.
+If they say the system must be “fast”, what does that mean?
+When they say the web site must be able to handle “a lot” of users, what does that mean?
+Turn these types of requirements into a number and quantify them.

+Make sure that requirements fully cover every scenario, which means including requirements detailing what the system shall not do, but be careful not to over-specify.
+Focus on the features that the users truly need.
+More is not always better and often leads to increased cost, diluted impact, and a bloated product that confuses users and is difficult to use.
+You should be able to trace back every requirement to one of the project objectives.
+It can be useful to benchmark against other companies in the same industry to understand what they are doing.
+Sometimes this means you aim for “just as good” as the competition, and sometimes it gives you a point from which to be better.

+It is important when talking with users and stakeholders to try to understand the bigger picture of where their requirements are coming from and how they relate to the project objective.
+What are they really trying to do?
+Sometimes they will present a solution when they really should present a problem so the best solution can be brainstormed by a larger team.
+Also, be sure to understand their authority to make functional requirement requests.
+Usually, a project manager has the final say and should be consulted before adding additional requirements.
+As you gather requirements, document assumptions in a requirements traceability matrix so you can later go back to the person who requested the feature with any questions you may have.
+Specification development is frequently an iterative process.
+As the requirements are developed, be sure they are feasible and non-conflicting.

+Defining requirements can be confusing.
+Although it is not always possible, try to make them understandable by non-technical stakeholders, and use visuals as much as possible to reinforce the information.

+As a final takeaway, never consider non-functional requirements to be unimportant, despite the name.
+A website that takes 30 seconds to load might meet its functional requirements but is still not usable.